 Added Benefits Of Hosting Google (or any other) Fonts Locally

 Personally I don't chase after scores.
-However, some aspects of improving scores or grades will also improve speed and this is what concerns me most.
+However, some aspects of improving scores or grades will also improve speed.

 One such aspect is expires headers.

-Now you can't add expires headers to external resources so this error will always pop up in GTMetrix or Pingdom tests if you serve fonts from Google's servers.
-But you can add expires to fonts if you host them locally.
+You can't add expires headers to external resources so this error will always pop up in GTMetrix or Pingdom tests if you serve fonts from Google's servers.
+You can, however, add expires headers to fonts if you host them locally.

-The advantage of this is that the user's browser will be instructed to cache those fonts for however long you specify for these assets (in your .htaccess file).
+The advantage of this is that the user's browser will be instructed to cache those fonts for however long you specify in the headers (in your .htaccess file).

-Furthermore, while your caching software can minify, merge and compress CSS for site plugins, it can't do so for external assets, Google Fonts included.
+Furthermore, while your caching software can minify and concatenate CSS for installed plugins, it can't do so for external resources, Google Fonts included.

-The ability to minify, concatenate (merge) and compress CSS files makes a substantial difference to load times.
+The ability to minify and concatenate CSS files makes a substantial difference to load times.

 While locally hosting fonts will also fix your GTMetrix error, the most important thing is the speed boost that comes from these optimizations.
 This is made possible because the CSS lives in a local stylesheet on your own server.